-Numerous studies suggest that higher levels of English and maths are linked to better health and a longer life expectancy
+Keeping in touch with friends online is good for your mental health.
+You can also find healthy recipes on the web and take exercise classes.
+Numerous studies suggest that higher levels of English and maths are linked to better health and a higher life expectancy

-Having good

-English and maths skills help with...
+Having good English, maths and IT skills can help with...